-Under source category 5D, $CH_4$ and $N_2O$ are estimated both from domestic and industrial wastewater.
+Under source category 5D, CH4 and N2O are estimated both from domestic and industrial wastewater.
 The principal by-product of the anaerobic decomposition of the organic matter in wastewater is methane gas.
-Normally, $CH_4$ emissions are not encountered in untreated wastewater because even small amounts of oxygen tend to be toxic to the organisms responsible for the production of methane.
+Normally, CH4 emissions are not encountered in untreated wastewater because even small amounts of oxygen tend to be toxic to the organisms responsible for the production of methane.
 Occasionally, however, as a result of anaerobic decay in accumulated bottom deposits, methane can be produced.
-Again, wastewater collected in closed underground sewers is not believed to be a significant source of $CH_4$ (IPCC, 2006).
-In 2014, about 96% of population is served by sewer systems, whereas 81% of population is served by wastewater treatment plants (BLUE BOOK, several years; COVIRI, several years; ISTAT [d], [e], several years).
-In 1990, the percentage of population served by sewer system was 57%, whereas only 52% of population was served by wastewater treatment plants (BLUE BOOK, several years; COVIRI, several years; ISTAT [d], [e], several years).
+Again, wastewater collected in closed underground sewers is not believed to be a significant source of CH4 (IPCC, 2006).
+In 2015, about 97% of population is served by sewer systems, whereas 82% of population is served by wastewater treatment plants (BLUE BOOK, several years; COVIRI, several years; ISTAT [d], [e], several years).
+In 1990, the percentage of population served by sewer system was 57%, whereas only 52% of population was served by wastewater treatment plants (BLUE BOOK, several years; COVIRI, several years; COVIRI, several years; ISTAT [d], [e], several years).

-In Italy, domestic wastewater follow the treatment systems and discharge pathways reported in Figure 7.4, whereas in brown are enhanced $CH_4$ sources.
+In Italy, domestic wastewater follow the treatment systems and discharge pathways reported in Figure 7.4, whereas in brown are enhanced CH_4 sources.